-- 1952 Bowman (EX).
 You’ll hear plenty about the 1952 Topps Mantle.
 His first Topps card.
 Part of the scarce series.
-Half of them probably wound up at the bottom of the Atlantic ocean when they didn’t sell.
+Half of them probably wound up at the bottom of the Atlantic Ocean when they didn’t sell.
 It’s the holy grail not named Wagner.
 The ’51 Bowman?
 His true rookie card.
 Face it, Bowman was first to put Mantle on cardboard and sell him with gum.
 So what’s wrong with Mantle’s second year card–the one issued before the ’52 Topps?
 Not a darn thing.
-Not when you can buy an early Mantle in “5″ type condition–no creases–for $800-1,000.
-In our humble opinion, this card still has plenty of financial growth hidden in there somewhere, too.
-Terrific card at a terrific price.
+In our humble opinion, this card still has plenty of growth ahead over time, too.
+Terrific card at a decent price–for now.

-- 1960 Topps (NM).
-Topps went back to the horizontal format in ’60 and captured Mantle, again with a grin on his face, against a classic Yankee Stadium backdrop.
-Pick this card up and you’ll stare at it for a good couple of minutes.
+Pick this one up and you’ll stare at it for a good couple of minutes.
 It launched the last decade of Mantle’s career, but he was far from done.
-A nice near mint copy will cost you around $400-450.

-- 1964 Topps Giants (NM-MT).
 Is it hard to find?
-No. There was a large stash of these that made its way into the hobby and has kept prices for what is a wonderful, gorgeous little set, very low.
-You can buy the Mantle from this set, graded nm-mt, for $75-100.
-Not only that, but the card represents the end of the Mantle era Yankee dynasty.
-Later Mantle cards will cost you more than any others, but that’s just because, it’s…well…Mantle.
-This card is the last link to the Mantle that millions of kids emulated.
+No. There was a large stash of these that made its way into the hobby years ago and has kept prices for what is a wonderful, gorgeous little set, very low.
+A beautiful, NM graded example of this card is an easy score at under $100.
+The 1964 Giants card represents the end of the Mantle era Yankee dynasty and is one of the best images of an older Mick from any set.
+His career would begin the inevitable downward trend soon after.
+The set itself beautifully represents the last link to the Mantle that millions of kids emulated.